 3. Egg cake

-Äggakaga is a traditional dish from Skåne made using a pancake-like batter, but adding more eggs and flour for a creamier consistency.
+Äggakaga (egg cake) is a traditional dish from Skåne made using a pancake-like batter but adding more eggs and flour for a creamier consistency.

-These are the inns in Skåne that serve egg-cake on their menu:
+Here are some places in Skåne that have äggakaga on their menu:

 4. Eel parties in Skåne

-Many eel fishers organize eel parties between mid-August and the end of November.
+Many eel fishers organize eel parties (ålagillen in Swedish) between mid-August and the end of November.
 An eel party is a Skåne tradition that involves eating various eel dishes.
-An authentic eel party includes salted eel, preserved eel, fried eel, smoked eel, straw-smoked eel, eel soup and eel à la daube, all washed down with home-made spiced schnapps.
+An authentic eel party includes salted eel, preserved eel, fried eel, smoked eel, straw-smoked eel, eel soup and eel à la daube, all washed down with a lot of home-made spiced schnapps.